 - Define the actual contribution of your article to the field,

-- Target the appropriate journals to consider for submission, and
+- Select appropriate journals for submission, and

 - Revise your article to maximize its chance for acceptance in a specific journal.